Arpit0492/PLAY-WITH-PYTHON/README.md

-# DatabaseAccess
+# PLAYWITHPYTHON
-A simple script written in Python to manipulate Databases stored locally or remotely.
+Simple scripts to get myself well aquainted with Python